allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos_no_permissive.md

 # Subtype Descriptions

 Analysis of the subtypes produced by hierarchical clustering on PC2:20, using cosine distance, dynamic tree cutting and with permissive positions (all |ER| < 0.4) excluded into their own subtype before the main clustering step.
-The deepSplit=0 clustering is used as the primary dataset, with additional subtypes created by deepSplit=1 noted (WIP).
+The deepSplit parameter for dynamic tree cutting is selected for each AA qualitatively, looking at the clusterings produced by both 0 and 1 and the mean rank correlation of position profiles within clusters.

 ## A - Alanine

+deepSplit = 0

 Summary: